 General Visa Requirements for Croatia

-Even prior to EU entry, foreign visitors did not normally require visas to enter Croatia.
-Citizens of the the U.K., EU countries, the U.S., Canada, Australia and New Zealand did not (and do not) need visas to visit Croatia or the rest of the Schengen Zone.
-Visitors can visit Croatia for up to 90 days in any 180-day period.
+Many foreign visitors do not require visas to enter the Schengen Zone; citizens of the U.K., EU countries, the U.S., Canada, Australia and New Zealand do not need visas to visit Croatia or the rest of the Schengen Zone.
+Visitors can visit Croatia/the Schengen Zone for up to and including 90 days in any 180-day period.
 This means that should you stay in Croatia/the Schengen Zone for 90 days, you must then leave the Zone for another 90 days before you can return again.

 Is Croatia in the Schengen Zone?